 Find your niche, and discover new music that will crush the old idea of what going to an orchestra concert means.

-The Canton Youth Symphony was founded in 1961, followed by the formation of The Symphony League of Canton in 1963 and the Canton Symphony Chorus in 1983.
-Now in its 86th Season, the Canton Symphony is a fully professional ensemble, and all of its members are members of the American Federation of Musicians.
-Their wages and working conditions are governed by a contract negotiated with Local 111 of the American Federation of Musicians.
+The Canton Youth Symphony was established in 1961, followed by the formation of the Symphony League of Canton in 1963, and the Canton Symphony Chorus in 1983.
+Now in its 87th season, the Canton Symphony Orchestra stands as a fully professional ensemble, with all musicians being members of the American Federation of Musicians.
+Their employment is governed by a collective bargaining agreement with Local 111 of the AFM, ensuring fair wages and working conditions.
+After a brief hiatus from 2019 to 2023, the Symphony League of Canton has been revitalized under the leadership of Rita Albright, its re-founding chair.
+Under her guidance, the League has experienced significant growth in membership, services, and funding, fueling exciting new possibilities for the future.